-When the viewer listens to another customer explaining about their journey with fondness, he can’t help but get a little more involved.
+When the viewer listens to another customer explaining their journey with fondness, he can’t help but get a little more involved.
 That’s how powerful the medium is.

 7) Create Your Video Content Marketing Plan

-After watching the video, if the audience has to think twice about what exactly you want them to do, well, your purpose isn’t served.
+After watching the video, if the audience has to think twice about what you want them to do, well, your purpose isn’t served.

 A thorough brainstorming session can ensure this.
 Sit with your colleagues and point out the one primary purpose behind creating that particular content.